Hyloxalus pulchellus

-Hyloxalus pulchellus is a species of frog in the family Dendrobatidae from northern Ecuador and southern Colombia.
-Colombina source does not include Nariño but does include Putumayo Department.
+Hyloxalus pulchellus is a species of frog in the family Dendrobatidae from the Andes of northern Ecuador and southern Colombia.

 Distribution

-Hyloxalus pulchellus is found in the inter-Andean páramos of northern Ecuador and adjacent Colombia (Nariño and Cauca Departments) and on the eastern slopes of the Andes from southern Colombia south in Ecuador to the headwaters of the Pastaza River.
-Colombian source does not include Nariño but does include Putumayo Department.
+Hyloxalus pulchellus is found in the inter-Andean páramos of northern Ecuador and adjacent southern Colombia (Nariño, Cauca, and Putumayo Departments) and on the eastern slopes of the Andes from southern Colombia south in Ecuador to the headwaters of the Pastaza River.
 Its altitudinal range is 1590–2970 m asl; at the higher end of this range it is the only frog species of this kind.

+The frog's range includes many protected parks: Parque Nacional Sumaco Napo-Galeras, Reserva Ecológica Antisana, Parque Nacional Llanganates, Reserva Ecológica Cayambe-Coca, Bosque Protector Sierra Azul, and more in Colombia.

 Description

 Males measure 17–22 mm and females 20–24 mm in snout–vent length.
 Dorsum is dark brown with diffuse greenish tint.
 It has an oblique lateral stripe extending to eye, cream with iridescent golden tint in colour and sometimes edged with brown or black.